anschelburk/math_homework/README.md

 Before you can use your PostgreSQL database, you need to configure it by migrating the appropriate database models.
 Django makes this very easy to do.

-From the project directory, navigate to the `mysite` directory, and then use the following steps to migrate the necessary database models to your PostgreSQL database:
+From the project directory, navigate to the `mysite` directory, and then use the following terminal commands to migrate the necessary database models to your PostgreSQL database:

 Windows (PowerShell):
 ```